Pyomo/mpi-sppy/doc/src/aph.rst

 The APH implementation has a listener thread that continuously does MPI reductions and a worker thread that does most of the work.
-A wrinkle is that the listenter thread does a `side gig` if enough ranks have reported (the "async_frac_needed" option) because after it has done the reductions to get u and v and needs to do some calculations, and then reductions to compute tau and theta.
+A wrinkle is that the listener thread does a `side gig` if enough ranks have reported (the "async_frac_needed" option) because after it has done the reductions to get u and v and needs to do some calculations, and then reductions to compute tau and theta.